AhmadAlalti/AiCore_Computer_Vision_Rock_Paper_Scissors/README.md

 # Milestone 2

 - Created a teachable machine folder that contains images that will help the code recognise the different signals.

+# Milestone 3

+- Created a virtual working environment using conda and installed required libraries